 The earliest ceramics were made of clay, either used by itself or mixed with other materials like silica and then hardened or sintered, by fire.
 Later ceramics were glazed and fired to create smooth, colored surfaces, with decreasing porosity through the use of glassy, amorphous ceramic coatings on top of the crystalline ceramic substrates.

 In the 20th century, new ceramic materials were developed for use in advanced engineering applications, such as semiconductors.
-These materials often referred to as “advanced ceramics” and may be composed of silicon carbide, tungsten carbide, chrome oxide, titanium dioxide, alumina-titania oxide, alumina oxide, zirconium oxide, magnesium zirconium oxide and others.
+These materials often referred to as, “advanced ceramics,” can be composed of silicon carbide, tungsten carbide, chrome oxide, titanium dioxide, alumina-titania oxide, alumina oxide, zirconium oxide, magnesium zirconium ox, de and others.

 Typically, these advanced ceramic materials require specialized application methods for deposition such as; oxygen acetylene powder deposition, detonation guns, plasma spray, and chemical vapor deposition.

 It is therefore only suitable for limited applications, although some lower grade ceramic coating find use on such surfaces as pots and pans.
 These coatings do provide high-temperature performance but do not attain the properties of “advanced ceramics.”